 A residential IP address is attractive to anyone wanting to use streaming video services in a foreign country.
 It’s also attractive to people wanting to hide their illegal activities.

-Any activity carried out through your Cubbit would be tracked down to your IP address.
+All activity carried out through your Cubbit can be tracked down to your IP address.
 To your home.
 To you.
+Cubbit doesn’t clearly disclose the risks in using its products on its website.

 I’m curious about how many of the people who backed Cubbit on Kickstarter realize the company intends to run a miniature datacenter out of their homes.
 Let’s just say that this monetization strategy isn’t prominently featured as part of the products’ promotional materials.